DFE-Digital/apply-for-teacher-training/README.md

 then you can enter the Uid `ABC` in the development dialog to see all the generated applications.

+### Support permissions

+There is a `support_users` database table that lists all the DfE Sign-in accounts that have access to the Support interface based on their DfE Sign-in UID.
+There is only one privilege level, either you have access to everything or nothing.

+You can add a new support user using the `create_support_user` rake task.
+You need to supply a DfE Sign-in UID and an email address, e.g.

+    $ bundle exec rails "create_support_user[alice, alice@example.com]"

+Note that only the UID is used for lookup.
+The email address serves only as a label.

 ## <a name="webpacker"></a>Webpacker

 We do not use the Rails asset pipeline.
 We use the Rails webpack wrapper